geo-python/site/source/course-info/licensing.rst

 ==========================

 It is our hope that the materials provided here will be helpful for others.
-Thus, we share all the lesson materials openly, and our source codes and lesson materials are openly available `from GitHub <https://github.com/geo-python/site>`_.
+Thus, we share all the lesson materials openly, and our source codes and lesson materials are openly available `from GitHub <https://github.com/geo-python/site>`__.
-There, you can also find information on how to use the materials and modify them to your own purposes.
+If you would like to create your own copy of the course online, you can also find :ref:`information about how to do that below<Getting started hosting your own version of the course>`.

-**However**, if you modify the lesson materials we request that you also share your materials openly (e.g., on GitHub), where everyone could benefit from your work in the same way that we provide these materials for you.
+If you modify the lesson materials we request that you also share your materials openly (e.g., on GitHub), where everyone could benefit from your work in the same way that we provide these materials for you.
 We also welcome collaboration and ideas of how to improve the materials on these pages.
 Contact us via :doc:`email <course-info>` or fork the docs on **GitHub**.